Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Sophos Firewall instances deployment

-Click the Create Key pair button, enter an appropriate name, select ppk, and finally click the Create Key pair button to automatically download the private key to your computer, which can be later used to access the Sophos firewall instance via SSH.
+Click the Create Key pair button, enter an appropriate name, select ppk, and finally, click the Create Key pair button to automatically download the private key to your computer.
+You can later use it to access the Sophos firewall instance via SSH.

 2. Access the GitHub repository using the link below: